Aliases for EHHADH Gene

 GeneCards Summary for EHHADH Gene

 EHHADH (Enoyl-CoA Hydratase And 3-Hydroxyacyl CoA Dehydrogenase) is a Protein Coding gene.
 Diseases associated with EHHADH include Fanconi Renotubular Syndrome 3 and D-Bifunctional Protein Deficiency.
-Among its related pathways are Valproic acid pathway and beta-Alanine metabolism (KEGG).
+Among its related pathways are Butanoate metabolism and Lysine degradation.
 Gene Ontology (GO) annotations related to this gene include signaling receptor binding and oxidoreductase activity.
 An important paralog of this gene is HADHA.

 UniProtKB/Swiss-Prot Summary for EHHADH Gene